mimic-labs/mimic/README.md

 - Change paths to weights files in Segment-and-Track-Anything/model_args.py; change path to grounding dino in detector.py

+Even after doing everything, I had some error with this file: third_party/Detic/detic/modeling/backbone/timm.py, I just commented out the last import in that file and it ran fine.

 ## TODOs:
 - [x] clean code above and push to something usable by this bum arsh
 - [x] Run detic + sam on query image - detic_sam_init() in tracker